badrisinghoo7/Temperol-AI/README.md

-# 🚀 Temporal AI
+# 🚀 Profile Editor

-**Temporal AI** is a full-stack application that allows users to log in, access their profile, update their details, and persist changes through a Temporal workflow — ensuring instant and consistent updates to the database using background job execution.
+**Profile Editor** is a full-stack application that allows users to log in, access their profile, update their details, and persist changes through a Temporal workflow — ensuring instant and consistent updates to the database using background job execution.

----

-## 📸 Demo

-> (You can add a screenshot or GIF here if available)

----

 ## 🛠 Tech Stack